-4.2 Heterogeneous treatment effects: Risk aversion and loss aversion
+4.2 Heterogeneous treatment effects: Risk aversion

-The purpose of the first section of heterogeneity analysis, presented in Tables 3 - 5, is to investigate potential mechanisms through which the structure of contracts may affect investment behaviour.
-In all columns of the top panel, the dependent variable is the expected profit of the chosen investment option.
-Columns (1), (2) and (3) present results for the bottom, middle, and top terciles of the respective heterogeneity variable, while columns (5) and (6) present results from the sub-sample with below- and above-median values respectively.
-Columns (4) and (7) present results from the combined specification.
+The purpose of the heterogeneity analysis in this section is to investigate a potential mechanism - risk aversion - through which the structure of contracts may affect investment behaviour.
+In all columns, the dependent variable is the expected profit of the chosen investment option.
 DT and ET are indicator variables for the debt and equity contracts respectively, with the reported coefficient estimate indicating the average expected profit of investment options chosen under each treatment, relative to the control group (represented by the coefficient on the constant).
 In the bottom panel of each table, results are presented graphically, with each point illustrating the total risk taken under each treatment contract, with 90% confidence intervals shown around each point estimate.